Network effects in default clustering for large systems: Numerical studies and simulation results

-Lastly, we investigate how the mean impact on a name from system wide defaults for the two cluster case and its one cluster approximated version compare.
-In Figure \ref{F:MeanImpact2cluster}, we see that the mean impact on given names depends mainly on $\tilde{\beta}_1^{C}$, and not so much on $\tilde{\beta}_2^{C}$.
-This will be further verified in the one cluster approximation case, where we calculate the approximated mean impacts on these two types by using the information only from first entries of $\beta^C$ and $L_t^N$, i.e., by using only the information from the first cluster, shown in Figure \ref{F:MeanImpact2clusterApprox}.
+Lastly, we investigate how the mean impact on a name from system wide defaults for the two level of interaction case and its one level of interaction approximated version compare.
+In Figure \ref{F:MeanImpact2rank}, we see that the mean impact on given names depends mainly on $\tilde{\beta}_1^{C}$, and not so much on $\tilde{\beta}_2^{C}$.
+This will be further verified in the one level of interaction approximation case, where we calculate the approximated mean impacts on these two types by using the information only from first entries of $\beta^C$ and $L_t^N$, i.e., by using only the information from the first level of interaction, shown in Figure \ref{F:MeanImpact2rankApprox}.

-Comparing Figures \ref{F:MeanImpact2cluster} and \ref{F:MeanImpact2clusterApprox} we see that the first cluster, which has the largest eigenvalue, indeed captures the behavior on the mean impact on a given name of type defined by $\tilde{\beta}_1^C$.
+Comparing Figures \ref{F:MeanImpact2rank} and \ref{F:MeanImpact2rankApprox} we see that the first level of interaction, which has the largest eigenvalue, indeed captures the behavior on the mean impact on a given name of type defined by $\tilde{\beta}_1^C$.
 In addition, notice that the mean default impact on names of type 2 is larger than the mean default impact on names of type 1 for all $t\in[0,1]$.
 This is to be expected due to the relation $\beta_{1}^{C,2}>\beta_{1}^{C,1}$.